syncopika/anime_face_classifier/readme.md

 ## quick cascade classifier how-to summary
 For creating my classifier, this is what I did:
 - I installed OpenCV 3.4.7, which contains some useful executables like opencv_annotation and opencv_createsamples.
-Note that the latest OpenCV versions don't seem to have all of those executables!
+Note that the latest OpenCV version doesn't seem to have all of those executables!
 - collected all the positive samples I could (in this case, faces) into one folder.
 - also collected a bunch of negative images into another folder.
 I created a text file listing all the negative images as well, which is needed in the training step (in my case it was called negative_image_list.txt).
 - ran `opencv_annotation --annotations=annotations.txt --images=positive_images`, which will allow you to go through each image in your folder (called positive_images in my case) and specify the region of interest.
 This region will be recorded in a text file called annotations.txt in my example.